top of page

 • BDU pants or other pants/shorts to wear during the march.
 I like the pants because the pockets give me instant access to my nutrition etc without having to drop my pack.

-• Race belt — or you can just pin your number to your shirt.
+• Race belt — or you can pin your number to your shirt.
 I prefer the belt.

-Make sure to check out How to Survive the Bataan Death March for more information.
+Check out How to Survive the Bataan Death March for more information.

 Please share and like our Memories of Honor page with everyone you know and tag us @MemoriesofHonor on FB and #Memoriesofhonor #EveryDayIsMemorialDay on Twitter.
 Let's leave no sacrifice unhonored.